Rangi42/redstarbluestar/FEATURES.md

    - Bulbasaur, Charmander, and Squirtle: NPC gifts (like Yellow)
    - Mew: Use the [Mew glitch](https://bulbapedia.bulbagarden.net/wiki/Mew_glitch) ;)
 - Fixed some [bugs in Red and Blue](https://forums.glitchcity.info/index.php?topic=7682.0):
+   - [Some DV combinations are unavailable in the wild](https://www.youtube.com/watch?v=BcIxMyf8yHY), including all shiny ones
    - Focus Energy and Dire Hit halve the critical hit rate instead of doubling it
    - Mirror Move versus partial-trapping moves can desync link battles
    - Bide can accumulate damage from a previous turn, a non-active Pokémon, and a previous battle